8 oz Kite Hill almond milk cream cheese or regular organic cream cheese (if you can tolerate dairy)

 Preheat oven to 350 F

-Mix butter, Swerve and egg in a medium sized bowl until creamy and well combined.
+Mix butter, Swerve or Monk Fruit and egg in a medium sized bowl until creamy and well combined.

 In a separate bowl, combine all dry ingredients.